 Some people turn to the I can not before the first symptom of fatigue and abandon, settle, withdraw ...

 There are people who are afraid not to perform as others expect, or are afraid of the unknown, what will happen when the wall reaches the 30,35,37 kilometer ...

 However, other people see adversity as something stimulating that puts them to the test, and believe that there is always a solution to move forward, that a better time will come.

 With what stance do you identify yourself most?

 6.- Know your Control locus, this is the place where you locate your thoughts and actions.

 What things of your training and your competitions depend on your own actions?
 And what things that happen to you depend on luck, on others, on destiny, on the decisions of others ...?

 Are you one of the people who always blame others, bad luck, time ...?

-If you interpret what happens as an effect above all of your own actions, your locus of internal control predominates.
+If you interpret what is happening as an effect primarily of your own actions, your internal locus of control predominates.